Improve The Appearance Of Your Teeth & Smile

 Here at Burgess & Hyder Dental Group, we believe that everyone should have the opportunity to improve confidence and fix any issues that are impacting your smile.
-That’s why we are proud to offer high-quality veneer treatment as part of our NHS services.
+That’s why we are proud to offer high-quality NHS veneers if medically needed.

 What are Veneers?

 They are very thin shells that are bonded to the front of the teeth using dental cement and are designed to improve the appearance of the teeth.
 Veneers are a permanent solution for eliminating any issues and make your teeth look better by changing their colour, shape, angle or spacing.